carogaltier/medscheduler/docs/api-reference/appointment_timing.md

 ---

 ### Next steps

-- {doc}`appointments_table` — presents how timing and outcome variables are stored for each scheduled appointment.
+- Examine {doc}`appointments_table` to understand how timing and outcome variables are stored.
-- {doc}`randomness_and_noise` — explains how stochastic variation affects punctuality and duration distributions.
+- Review {doc}`randomness_and_noise` to see how variability is introduced into punctuality and durations.
+- Explore {doc}`attendance_behavior` for how attendance outcomes affect start and end times.